Canicio/graphtiny/README.md

 # GraphTiny

-A Python library that lets you display graphics in streaming, simply and easily.
+A Python library that lets you display graphs in streaming, simply and easily.
 Especially suitable for scientific use.
 <br>
 <br>
 It is an abstraction layer for the [PyQtGraph](https://github.com/pyqtgraph/pyqtgraph) library.